 - Neither party may be compelled to testify.

 - Both parties have the right to present evidence and to call a reasonable number of witnesses as determined by the Hearing Panel.

 - Witnesses may be present only when testifying.

-- The Complainant, Respondent, and Xavier may identify witnesses to be called at the hearing.
+- The Reporting Party, Responding Party, and Xavier may identify witnesses to be called at the hearing.
 Only witnesses with knowledge directly related to the pending allegation will be allowed to testify at the hearing.
 Witnesses may be dismissed from the hearing if their statements is based on opinion or perceived character alone.
 A Hearing Panel may reasonably limit the scope and time devoted to each case or item of discussion during the hearing, including the number of people testifying or providing information.
 Specifically, corroboration provided by witnesses shall be allowed where appropriate, but repetitive, discussion, or witness material may be limited.

 - Both parties have the right to question all witnesses.